-This troupe presents Shakespeare as audiences first experienced it: in the round, outdoors and just off the water.
-The show this summer at Castle Clinton in The Battery will be Richard III, the story of a murderously evil king.
-Seating is limited to 200, with free tickets distributed at 6pm for the 6:30pm show, which wraps just before dusk.
+This troupe presents Shakespeare as audiences first experienced it: in the round, outdoors and in daylight.
+Castle Clinton in The Battery is the unusual venue for Hamlet, the Bard's brooding prince of Denmark.
+Free tickets are distributed at 6pm for the 6:30pm show, which wraps just before dusk.

 Shakespeare in the Parking Lot

-The Drilling Company has presented Shakespeare’s works in parking lots on NYC’s Lower East Side since 1995; its current home is just behind The Clemente Soto Vélez Cultural and Educational Center.
-This year, the asphalt-bound productions are the comedy All’s Well That Ends Well and the historical drama Henry VI, Part III.
+The Drilling Company has presented Shakespeare’s works in parking lots on NYC’s Lower East Side since 1995; its current home is just behind the Clemente Soto Vélez Cultural and Educational Center.
+This year's asphalt-bound production will be announced soon.

 Shakespeare in Bryant Park

 The Drilling Company, those Shakespeare in the Parking Lot guys, has been expanding its season with uptown productions of The Bard in beautiful Bryant Park.
-First up this year is the rollicking comedy The Merry Wives of Windsor, followed by a one-weekend-only run for Twelfth Night.
-It wraps up the summer with a bang (cue storm) by presenting The Tempest, featuring songs by Natalie Smith and Andrew Gombas.
+First up this year is a new take on Hamlet, with a woman taking the lead in this new production for the #MeToo era.
+They wrap up the summer by presenting a contemporary take on Othello.

 Smith Street Stage

-In 2010, Smith Street Stage had just five actors for its debut production, Romeo and Juliet.
-Now the company has grown to include more than 30 members, who’ve performed for thousands over the course of seven summers in Brooklyn’s Carroll Park.
-This season it presents what seems to be a popular play these days: Richard III, Shakespeare’s tragic tale of a mad and murderous king.
+In 2010, Smith Street Stage had just five actors for its debut production.
+Now the company has grown to include more than 30 members, who’ve performed for thousands over the course of eight summers in Brooklyn’s Carroll Park.
+This season they take on the popular tragedy Romeo and Juliet at their outdoor stage in Carroll Park.

 Free Shakespeare in the Parks

 Hip to Hip Theatre Company specializes in family-friendly Shakespeare productions that clock in at 90 minutes.
-This series tours two shows in repertory to more than a dozen City parks in Queens, Brooklyn, Manhattan and the Bronx with shows in various City parks.
-The free theater workshops for children, which start a half hour before showtime, utilize games and interaction with the text to help kids connect to the characters and stories.
+This series tours two shows in repertory to more than a dozen City parks in Queens, Brooklyn, Manhattan and the Bronx.
+A half hour before showtime, free workshops for children use games to help kids connect to the characters and stories.
 For up-to-date details on performance locations and start times, visit their Facebook page.

 Hudson Warehouse Summer Stage

-Hudson Warehouse’s Shakespeare productions—staged on the expansive North Patio of the Soldiers’ and Sailors’ Monument in Riverside Park—have taken place in the 16th and 17th centuries, in modern times, and even an apocalyptic setting.
-The orange glow of the sunset over the greenery in the backdrop adds to the beauty of each performance.
+Hudson Warehouse’s productions—staged on the expansive North Patio of the Soldiers’ and Sailors’ Monument in Riverside Park—have been set in the 16th and 17th centuries, in modern times and even in an apocalyptic framework.
+The orange glow of the sunset adds to the beauty of each performance.
 This year, the company does two of Shakespeare's clasics: the epic tragedy Antony & Cleopatra and the rollicking comedy The Merry Wives of Windsor.